 pull the TV over on top of themselves

 If thoughts like these are crossing your mind, the answer to “should I do something about that” is always yes!
 Somehow we seem to know when our child either can or is close to being able to do these things and thus hurt themselves or damage the household.
 Should I do a first aid course?
 Learn CPR?
 Yes, yes, YES!

 Do you think baby can..?

 IF YOU CAN THINK IT, CHANCES ARE,YES THEY CAN DO IT!!!

 So, my simple advice to you is when that thought crosses your mind, act upon it!
 Move the vase, put the knives away, barricade the top of the stairs and secure the TV!
 Ditto for acting on thoughts of getting down on your hands and knees and checking the floor either in your own home or when away from home.
 It is remarkable how quickly the rest of us forget and how we lose this intuition!

 Apart from simply acting on those thoughts when they come, please do be proactive in this space — creating a safe place for your child is really important.
-As for learning how to do CPR, it is not just about saving the life of an elderly family member or random stranger, it may save your child’s life.
+As for learning first aid and how to do CPR, it is not just about saving the life of an elderly family member or random stranger, it may save your child’s life.
 Raising children have a great list of home safety tips, including links to organisations which offer CPR training.
 If you think you should, don’t just think about it, do it!